-5.1.1 The lead applicant should ensure that all procurements for goods and services are carried out in an open and fair manner and must comply with the procurement procedures as specified in the project agreement.
+5.1.1 The lead applicant and the implementing organisation(s) (if applicable) should ensure that all procurements for goods and services are carried out in an open and fair manner and must comply with the procurement procedures as specified in the project agreement.
 Any exceptions will require the approval of ITC.